Safatreza/Smart_Oven_Subsystem/README.md

 ## Features
 - Real-time temperature sensing and control
 - PID tuning and simulation
-- Safety shutoff for overheat and sensor errors
+- Safety shutoff for overheat and sensor errors (fault detection logic: if sensor reads NaN or temp > 70°C → shutoff)
 - Web dashboard for monitoring and control
 - Data logging to CSV
 - Dummy mode for hardware-free testing
+- **Actuator (PWM) graph and setpoint override in dummy dashboard**

 ## Folder Structure
 - `hardware/` — Schematics and setup photos